 One of the nice things about Port Haywood is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-As is often the case in a small town, Port Haywood doesn't have a public transportation system that people use for their commute.
+Port Haywood is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of Port Haywood citizens is substantially higher than the typical US community, as 33.43% of adults in Port Haywood have at least a bachelor's degree, and the average American community has 21.84%.